salazro/dftd/README.md

 * _monitoring_: Contains the k8s manifest files to install Prometheus, Alertmanager, and Grafana.

-* _runbooks_: Contains a simple runbook for `telnet-server` and examples of a runbook broken up by alert.
-These are used in the alerts for Chapter 9.

 * _telnet-server_: Contains the sample application that is used throughout two-thirds of the book.